xpack-dev-tools/openocd-xpack/README-BUILD.md

 ### Interrupted builds

-The Docker scripts run with root privileges.
+The Docker scripts may run with root privileges.
 This is generally not a problem, since at the end of the script the output files are reassigned to the actual user.